AvienReactor/EnemyTemplate/README.md

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005016210280304650/unknown.png)

 Now we add two empty gameobjects to the model.
-Right-click the core model mine is *GunPuppy* and click **create empty**.
-Now rename them to **HealthBarOrigin and MainHurtbox**.
-Next move **HeathBarOrigin** above the models head using the green arrow after selecting **HeathBarOrigin**.
+Right-click the core model, mine is *GunPuppy* and click **create empty**.
+Now rename them to **MainHurtbox and HealthBarOrigin**.
+Next move **HeathBarOrigin** above the models head using the green arrow after selecting **HeathBarOrigin**. **Add a capsule collider to the MainHurtbox.**

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005020647946207292/unknown.png)

 **Fourth, setup the prefab ChildLocator**

 Alright now for the setting up the child locator.
-Click on the core model and in the inspector hit add component **ChildLocator**.set the size to 3.
+Click on the core model (in the upper left) and in the inspector hit add component **ChildLocator**.set the size to 3.
 Add the same names I do to the list.

 ![](https://cdn.discordapp.com/attachments/568616591349252129/1005026501009354822/unknown.png)